Trusted AI in Multi-agent Systems: An Overview of Privacy and Security for Distributed Learning: Robust Defensive Mechanisms

 \subsection{Cryptography}

-Cryptography is an vital part in distributed ML as it has the ability to support confidential secure computing scenarios.
+Cryptography is a vital part of distributed ML as it has the ability to support confidential secure computing scenarios.
 There are a vast of research algorithms and prototypes in literature, which allow participants to obtain learning outputs without uploading their raw data to the server.
-For instance, in the supervised ML task, secure multi-party computation (SMC) and homomorphic encryption (HE) based privacy-enhancing tools have been proposed to enable secure computing.
-Typical examples are, neural networks \cite{10.1145/3133956.3133982,10.1145/3133956.3134056,mohassel2017secureml}, matrix factorization \cite{Nikolaenko2013Privacy}, linear regressors \cite{doi:10.1137/1.9781611972740.21}, decision trees \cite{bost2015machine}, and linear classifiers \cite{Lauter_privatepredictive,Graepel2012ML}.
+For instance, in the supervised ML task, secure multi-party computation (SMPC) and homomorphic encryption (HE) based privacy-enhancing tools have been proposed to enable secure computing.
+Typical examples are, neural networks \cite{bonawitz2017practical,Liu2017Oblivious,mohassel2017secureml}, matrix factorization \cite{Nikolaenko2013Privacy}, linear regressions \cite{Du2004Privacy}, decision trees \cite{bost2015machine}, and linear classifiers \cite{Lauter2014Private,Graepel2012ML}.

-Specifically, SMC allows two or more participants to jointly complete a ML task over the shared data without reveal it to others.
-Popular SMC prototypes are usually developed for two parties, such as \cite{du2004privacy,mohassel2017secureml,kilbertus2018blind,li2018privpy} designed for distributed ML tasks.
+Specifically, SMPC allows two or more participants to jointly complete a ML task over the shared data without revealing it to others.
+Popular SMC prototypes are usually developed for two parties, such as \cite{Du2004Privacy,mohassel2017secureml,kilbertus2018blind,li2018privpy} designed for distributed ML tasks.
 For more than two parties, algorithms based on three-party communication have been provided in \cite{mohassel2018aby3,araki2016high,mohassel2015fast,furukawa2017high}, which all rely on the majority of semi-honest or honest participants.
-For example, Bonawitz \emph{et al.} in \cite{bonawitz2017practical} have proposed a mixture of several communicating schemes to enable secure computing of participants in FL by blurring the aggregation from the server.
+For example, Bonawitz \emph{et al.} in \cite{bonawitz2017practical} has proposed a mixture of several communicating schemes to enable secure computing of participants in FL by blurring the aggregation from the server.